sharonmuwonge/Gganbu/README.md

 # Gganbu

-<p>In this game you are tasked with picking a number of marbles.
-Your opponent will guess if the number of marbles you've chosen is odd or even.</p>
+<p>In this game you are tasked with betting a number of marbles that your opponent can't see.
+Your opponent will guess if the number of marbles you've chosen is odd or even.
+If the guess is correct, your opponent wins the marbles you bet.
+If the guess is not correct, you win the round!</p>

 ![My App](./app.png)